What is Kabir?

 Downstream

-Kabir's influence ran in three directions.
-Inside the Vaiṣṇava world, his couplets entered the recited repertoire of the northern Indian *bhakti* tradition and remain part of it, sung in kīrtan gatherings and in the everyday recitation of householders.
-Inside the Sant current, the school he stands at the centre of fed directly into the formation of Sikhism: Gurū Nānak (1469–1539) was the slightly younger contemporary whose teaching the Sikh tradition canonised, and the Ādi Granth compiled by the fifth gurū Arjan in 1604 includes several hundred of Kabir's verses alongside the gurūs' own.
-Inside the wider Indo-Islamic encounter, his work became one of the canonical pieces of evidence cited by perennialist and comparativist readings — from Tagore's English translations (with Evelyn Underhill) in 1915 through Robert Bly's later versions, Linda Hess and Shukdev Singh's The Bījak of Kabir, and the scholarly editions of Charlotte Vaudeville — that the Sufi and Hindu *bhakti* currents were not, at their depth, naming different recognitions.
-The Kabīr Panth he founded survives as a distinct devotional community in northern India today, with its own mahantas and its own annual gatherings, though the bulk of Kabir's posthumous transmission has been through quotation and song rather than through the institutional lineage.
+Kabir's influence moved in three directions.
+In the Vaiṣṇava world, his couplets entered the repertoire of the northern Indian *bhakti* tradition and remain there, sung at kīrtan gatherings and recited by householders.
+In the Sant lineage, his work fed directly into the formation of Sikhism.
+Gurū Nānak (1469–1539) was his slightly younger contemporary, and the Ādi Granth compiled by the fifth Gurū Arjan in 1604 includes several hundred of Kabir's verses alongside the Gurūs' own.
+In the wider Indo-Islamic encounter, Kabir's poetry became central to perennialist readings: that the Sufi and Hindu *bhakti* currents were not, at their depth, naming different recognitions.
+This reading runs from Rabindranath Tagore's English translations (with Evelyn Underhill) in 1915 through Robert Bly's later versions, Linda Hess and Shukdev Singh's The Bījak of Kabir, and Charlotte Vaudeville's scholarly editions.
+The Kabīr Panth survives as a distinct devotional community in northern India, with its own mahantas and annual gatherings, though the bulk of Kabir's transmission has been through quotation and song rather than institutional lineage.

 Why the entry has no items linked

 No item in the index is recorded under Kabir's name.
-The available English versions of his poetry — Tagore's One Hundred Poems of Kabir (1915), Linda Hess and Shukdev Singh's The Bījak of Kabir, Bly's The Kabir Book — are in print but absent from the current corpus, as are the recordings of Kabir bhajans by singers like Kumar Gandharva, Prahlad Singh Tipanya and the Kabir Project of Shabnam Virmani that are the operative form in which the verses still live across rural northern India.
-The entry earns its place through cross-link weight in the mysticism and *bhakti* clusters rather than through pointing at indexed media: the Sufi–Hindu encounter that the mysticism entry names in passing as the older example of cross-traditional convergence is the encounter Kabir's poetry stands at the centre of, and treating that convergence as an unnamed dependency rather than as a figure in his own right would obscure the principal vernacular voice the literature carries forward.
+The available English versions of his poetry, including Tagore's One Hundred Poems of Kabir (1915), Linda Hess and Shukdev Singh's The Bījak of Kabir, and Robert Bly's The Kabir Book, are in print but absent from the corpus.
+The recordings of Kabir bhajans by singers such as Kumar Gandharva, Prahlad Singh Tipanya, and Shabnam Virmani's Kabir Project are also absent, though they remain the living form of the verses across rural northern India.
+The entry earns its place through cross-link weight in the mysticism and *bhakti* clusters.
+The Sufi–Hindu encounter that the mysticism entry names as the older example of cross-traditional convergence is the encounter Kabir's poetry stands at the centre of.